 The Student Code of Conduct broadly outlines the standards of behaviour expected of students.
 More specific details are contained within those College policies relating to student behaviour and pastoral care, which are accessible to students and parents via the 'College Services' tab on Schoolbox.

 BOOKLISTS

-College booklists are published on the College website at wesley.wa.edu.au and on Schoolbox.
+College booklists are published on the College website and on Schoolbox.
 You will receive a notification in your Schoolbox Daily Digest once booklists have been released.
 New families will be emailed.

 CAMPS